ManlyMan1/LodView_Cyrillic/README.md

 ##### SPARQL URL handler
 Because we want the SPARQL endpoint URL to be easy to deduce from a resource's IRI, LodView manages calls to `http://data.yourdomain.com/sparql` redirecting clients to the SPARQL endpoint real URL or proxying it for an even easier access (proxy feature is still under development).
 This particular feature simplifies server configuration and supports client's discovery capabilities.

-##### LodLive integration

-**TODO**: We want to integrate LodLive in the interface to avoid LodLive having to be open in a new page.
-The integration will provide an easy graph navigation model, very useful to better understand resource context and to move on to other resources without using standard hyperlinks.

-* * *
-contact information: info@lodlive.it